-- (1) Slide the mode switch to \Box , SCN or \blacksquare . - 2 Press the FUNC./SET button. - 3 Use the \blacklozenge or \blacklozenge button to select a menu item. - Some items may not be selectable in some shooting modes. - - You can also use the touch control dial to make a selection. - You can select further options with the MENU button for some options. - After selecting an option, you can press the shutter button to shoot immediately.
+- Slide the mode switch to D or M. - 2 Press the FUNC./SET button. - 3 Use the ★ or ★ button to select a menu item. - Some items may not be selectable in some shooting modes. - - You can select further options with the MENU button for some options. - After selecting an option, you can press the shutter button to shoot immediately.
 After shooting, this menu will appear again, allowing you to adjust the settings easily. - 5 Press the FUNC./SET button.